Unique Outdoor Destinations for Families

 You could almost spend your whole time in this area.

-Although the trails in the actual nature center are not very long, they are connected to the bigger Meridian Township Trails making these trails around 6 miles of paths to trek.
+Although the trails in the actual nature center are not very long, they connect to the bigger Meridian Township Trails, making these trails around 6 miles of paths to trek.

 Have fun out there!